geoffhendrey/cop-examples/example/knowledge-store-investigation/README.md

   ]
 }
 ```
+If you looked closely at `manifest.json` you may have noticed the line `"dependencies": ["iam"]`.
+Dependency management is
+a key aspect of the Cisco Observability Platform.
+In order to add the permission and role files, the manifest declares
+a dependency on the system `iam` solution that defines Types `iam:Permission` and `iam:RoleToPermissionMapping`.
+This allows
+the solution to add objects whose types are defined in other solutions.

 Congratulations!
 You now understand the basics of knowledge modeling.
 To Review, you leared:
 1. How a solution package is structured
 2. How to define a new Type of knowledge